Your Own Machines

 Prerequisites

-privileges to access the servers via SSH.
+You will need root access or a user with sudo privileges to access the servers via SSH.
 You can use your private SSH key (assuming the corresponding public key has already been added to the servers), or a username and password if password access is enabled on your servers.

 See also the Requirements and Compatibility pages.